 - You (and your spouse if filing a joint return) have your main home in the United States for more than half of the tax year; AND

 - You (and your spouse if filing a joint return) cannot be claimed as a dependent or qualifying child on anyone else’s return; AND

 - You are not married filing separately; AND

 - Your tax year investment income is $10,000 or less; AND

 - You earned at least $1 of income and no more than:

-Note: Tax credits, like the CalEITC and EITC, are not considered public benefits under the U.S. Citizenship and Immigration Services public charge rule.
+- Tax credits like the CalEITC and EITC are not considered public benefits under the U.S. Citizenship and Immigration Services.